Jimbo51000/bsdr/README.md

   --dataset = parta / ucfqnrf
   --gpu = GPU Number
-  --count-thresh = count density threshold to categorise the training images as sparse or dense --use-noisygt = if used used the rectified density map or else the actual ground truth density map as target map --epochs = number of training epochs [For ucfqnrf , set 100]
+  --count-thresh = count density threshold to categorise the training images as sparse or dense --use-noisygt = if True the rectified density map is the target map or else the actual ground truth density map --epochs = number of training epochs [For ucfqnrf , set 100]
 ```